Learning Spoken Language

 • The voice becomes so fine-tuned that it makes only one sound error per million sounds and one-word error per million words (Pinker, 1994) (p.
 12).

-• Broca’s area: Paul Broca identified injured brains in 1861 ~ area near the left temple understood language but had difficulty speaking.
-This is called aphasia (p.
+• Broca’s area: Paul Broca identified injured brains in 1861.
+The area near the left temple understood language but had difficulty speaking.
+This condition is referred to as aphasia (p.
 12).
-In addition, Broca discovered the left hemisphere of the brain is specialized for language (p.
+In addition, Broca discovered that the left hemisphere of the brain is specialized for language (p.
 13).

-• Broca’s area: region of the left frontal lobe responsible for processing vocabulary, syntax (how word order affects meaning), and grammar rules, AND it is involved in the MEANING of sentences (p.
+• Broca’s area is a region of the left frontal lobe responsible for processing vocabulary, syntax (the way word order affects meaning), and grammar rules; it is also involved in understanding the meaning of sentences (p.
 13).

-• Wernicke’s area: part of the left temporal lobe that is thought to process the sense and meaning of language.
-Works closely with Broca’s area (p.
+• Wernicke’s area is a part of the left temporal lobe that is believed to process the sense and meaning of language.
+This area collaborates closely with Broca’s area (p.
 13).

 • The right hemisphere governs the emotional content of language (p.
 13).